-50 Beowulf vs 50 BMG: Not So Similar
+50 Beowulf vs. 50 BMG: Not So Similar

 By the end of this article, you'll understand the differences and minor similarities between these two rounds.
+There will be no snobby answers to simple, honest questions like "how big is a .50 caliber bullet."

-50 Beowulf vs 50 BMG
+50 Beowulf vs. 50 BMG

 The 50 Browning Machine Gun (BMG) was created for the military as an armor-piercing round capable of disabling vehicles and aircraft from long range.